phanrahan/genesis3/README.md

-# genesis3
-Magma version of genesis2
+python genesis3 version of the perl genesis2 wallace tree